Logo

 Ethan has recorded nearly 20 albums, performed concerts in major and minor venues all across North America and Europe, commissioned and premiered dozens of new works for string quartet (and a few for solo viola), presented educational outreach programs for tens of thousands of students of all ages, and collaborated with many of the most inspiring musical artists of our time.

-Cello Instructor/Chamber Coach: Julie Hereish
+Cello Instructor/Chamber Coach: Dongkyun An

 FEATURED PERFORMERS